jennyjyu/TDT4140/README.md

 ## Get started

-### Running the application

-The application can be run on an Android emulator or on an Android phone with API 26 or higher.
-To run the application go through the following steps:

 ### Install Android studio

 At the moment, the only way to run the application is through Android studio.
 Download Android studio here: https://developer.android.com/studio/ and install it.